BMW 5 Series Gran Turismo (2009-2017) review

 The BMW 5 Series Gran Turismo offers more space and a higher ride hight to rival premium SUVs

 The BMW 5 Series Gran Turismo is basically a hatchback 5 Series with a slightly raised seating position.
 It's meant to offer a bit more utility and comfort than the saloon with more room for rear passengers.
-Positioned as a high-spec flagship alternative to the usual luxury SUVs, it's only available with high-powered 3.0-litre petrol and diesel six-cylinder engines, as well as a 4.4-litre V8 petrol.
+Positioned as a high-spec flagship alternative to the usual luxury SUVs, it's only available with high-powered 3.0-litre petrol and diesel six-cylinder engines, as well as a 4.4-litre V8 twin-turbo petrol.
 It's comparatively expensive, though.
 However in a bid to chase the lucrative fleet market BMW has now introduced a 520d GT with the efficient four cylinder diesel engine from the standard range.
 Just like the standard 5 Series the Gran Turismo was given a facelift for 2013 with a subtle range of updates including a redesigned tailgate that has been extended to increase the boot volume.

 You won't be disappointed by the performance, that's for sure.
 Even the entry-level 520d has 183bhp and does 0-62mph in 8.9 seconds, while the top-spec 550i has a 442bhp 4.4-litre V8 and does 0-62mph in 5.0 seconds, so it really depends on how much you want to spend.
-All models get a brilliant eight-speed auto too.
-The GT feels a bit more ponderous around corners than the basic 5 Series, thanks mainly to its raised ride and extra weight which shifts around in tighter turns.
+All models get a brilliant eight-speed auto gearbox too.
+The GT feels a bit more ponderous around corners than the basic 5 Series, thanks mainly to its raised ride and significant extra weight which shifts around in tighter turns.
 It's not quite as comfortable either, feeling a bit more fidgety over small bumps.
-M Sport models get larger alloys and look the part, but they are more uncomfortable.
+M Sport models get larger alloys and look the part, but they are even more uncomfortable.
 That said, all of the engines are so smooth and wind noise is so well insulated that the 5 GT is still an excellent way of covering long distances with little discomfort.
 However with the 5 Series Touring being cheaper and equally capable of taking long journeys in its stride the GT does still seem slightly redundant.

 With twin front, side and curtain airbags, as well as highly sophisticated traction and stability control systems that have several stages depending on which driving mode you place the car in, not to mention a structure that's as stiff and crash-proof as the standard 5 Series, the GT is very safe indeed.
 Options include adaptive cruise control and a head-up display that means you never have to take your eyes off the road.
 As for reliability, it uses similar running gear as the 5 Series and 7 Series, and all the engine have a proven track record so it should be very reliable indeed.